mayetapia/ontosyll/README.md

 </p>

 ## NeOn Methodology
 NeOn is a methodology that supports to build ontologies and ontology networks.
 It is a new trend that is the opposite of building new ontologies from scratch.
 The NeOn methodology defines nine scenarios.
 We used Scenario 3 and we combined it with Scenario 1 as is the suggestion of the methodology's author.
-We fit in Scenario 3 because there are a variety of ontologies available on the Web, in the academic context, which can be reused for building an ontology for syllabuses.
+We fit in Scenario 3 because there are a variety of ontologies available on the Web, in the academic context which can be reused for building an ontology for syllabuses.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/43136359/56053061-e171da00-5d07-11e9-9cf3-04d33bc2e5ec.PNG">